TradeStation Review

 Mobile App

-TradeStation’s mobile app has been recently updated.
-It has a new layout but keeps most of the same tools.
-Horizontal charting, however, has been lost.
-The options, news, and ladder windows we saw on the website make appearances on every security’s profile.
-At the top of every profile are icons to add the asset to a watchlist or enroll it in alerts.
+TradeStation’s mobile app recently received an update.
+It has a new layout but retains most of its tools.
+However, horizontal charting is no longer available.
+The options, news, and ladder windows seen on the website are available for each security profile on the app.
+At the top of each profile, icons allow users to add assets to watchlists or set up alerts.

-The order ticket has the same advanced order types the horizontal ticket on the browser platform has.
+The order ticket includes the same advanced order types as the horizontal ticket on the browser platform.
 These include:

-Upcoming earnings releases are displayed under the Events tab, which is accessible on the Markets page.
-Unfortunately, the app doesn’t have mobile check deposit or live streaming of video news.
+Upcoming earnings releases are displayed under the Events tab on the Markets page.
+However, the app does not support mobile check deposit or live streaming video news.

 Desktop Program